 Field Study.
 The Field Study Program allows select students to spend a term away from the University pursuing work, such as a government internship or an archaeological dig, that is closely related to academic interests.
-All field study programs have an academic component, normally several papers that demonstrate knowledge of relevant theoretical literature and analyze the field study experience.
+All field study programs have an academic component.

 Reading Period.
 A period of approximately 10 days immediately preceding final examinations in each term is set apart to give students time in which to consolidate course work or to extend reading and investigation in accordance with their interests.
 Individual faculty members may choose to continue instruction during reading period.